 Communication in Design: the KISS Principle still applies.

-KISS is an acronym for “Keep it simple, stupid” is a design principle noted by the U.S. Navy in 1960 which states that most systems work best if they are kept simple rather than made complicated.
+KISS is an acronym for “Keep it simple, stupid” a design principle noted by the U.S. Navy in 1960 which states that most systems work best if they are kept simple rather than made complicated.
 Design schools for decades have taught that simplicity should be a key goal in design and unnecessary complexity should be avoided.
 However, communication in design has changed.

 Good design is about going beyond the expected to seek out innovative solutions that get our attention and delight.
 To compel us to stop, look and think.
 Good design is influenced by local events, the community, the country and is kept abreast of the world at large by staying current with and influenced by global change.
 We are so overwhelmed by the barrage of information out there vying for our attention that we’ve learned to block most of it.
 We’ve gotten smart at fine-tuning our attention towards information relevant to us.
 We’ve become sensitive to marketing hype.
 Now there is a hunger for transparent honesty and self-expression, even in the corporate world, toward a fresher, less scripted approach in communication.
 Good conversations and stories that touch our hearts and stirs the soul.